Aftershocks (Agents of S.H.I.E.L.D.): Marketing

 Starting with this episode, Marvel once again ran the "Art of..." initiative, in which an image was released the Thursday before the episode aired, depicting a first look at a key event from the upcoming episode, with the season's title being "The Art of Evolution".
 The different artists were once again chosen to create the teaser posters, based on their previous work and how it connected to the themes and emotion of the intended episode.
 The poster for "Aftershocks" was created by Gabriele Dell'Otto, the co-creator of Daisy Johnson, and depicts Skye twice, as she is transforming from the Terrigen Mist and as the person dealing with her powers, as well as a transformed Raina, Coulson and the S.H.I.E.L.D. logo in the background.
 Dell'Otto was chosen specifically because of his relationship to the character.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.